TheReflection/TrackSingleLines/README.md

 Start meassuring by clicking the left mouse button.
 Drag a line and release.
 That's it!
 The length will be saved automatically to YourPictureFolder/singleLines.csv

 Load the next picture with right click.
 It looks for a similar name with an increased index.
-If it fails to do so it will pop up aselection window.
+If it fails to do so it will pop up a selection window.